mavost/urban-dbt/README.md

     - `manifest.json`: Containing a full representation of your dbt project's resources (models, tests, macros, etc).
     - `catalog.json`: Serves information about the tables and views produced and defined by the resources in your project.

+7. Quickly, also mentioning the `Makefile` in this project which carries more weight in larger dbt projects:

+    - Running `make dbt_run_refresh` will fully seed, recreate, test each individual model stage, here, they are called *marts* and *staging* one after the other and stopping the build process upon failure.
+    - Running `make dbt_run` will recreate and test the models only by their increment, which carries no weight in this configuration.
+See [incremental loading](https://next.docs.getdbt.com/docs/build/incremental-models-overview) for further details.
+    - All the code quality features found under `make help` are also available.

 ### Transactional data normalization and de-normalization (dbt_norm_table)

 The data set used here contains transactional data from a retail store covering: